- Bill Digest

 § 18C‑902.
 Authorization of sports wagering generally.

 (a) Notwithstanding any provision of Article 37 of Chapter 14 of the General Statutes, sports wagering as authorized by this Article shall not be considered unlawful.
-All sports wagering authorized under this Article shall be placed via an interactive account as described in G.S.
-18C‑912 and shall be initiated and received within this State except as provided in G.S.
+All sports wagering authorized under this Article shall be placed via an interactive account or at a place of public accommodation and shall be initiated and received within this State except as provided in G.S.
 18C‑928.
 The interactive sports wagering operator shall comply with all of the following:

 (1) Ensure that the registered player is located within the State, and not present on Indian lands within the State, when placing any sports wager, by utilizing geofencing.